rehmanali1994/rehmanali1994.github.io/_projects/FWI-3D.md

 related_publications: true
 ---

-Full-waveform inversion (FWI) provides a framework for reconstructing quantitative acoustic properties of tissue by explicitly modeling the propagation of ultrasound through the imaging volume.
-In ultrasound computed tomography (USCT/UST), this can provide high-resolution maps of sound speed and other acoustic parameters, but accurate 3D FWI is substantially more challenging than conventional 2D reconstruction.
-Most practical USCT systems use ring arrays with elevation-focused transducers.
-A common reconstruction strategy treats each position of the ring array independently and performs 2D slicewise FWI before stacking the reconstructed slices into a volume.
-While computationally convenient, this approach does not account for wave propagation in the elevation direction or the finite elevation focusing of the transducers.
-My goal is to simultaneously develop 3D FWI techniques that explicitly account for the actual 3D wave propagation and develop a multi-row ring-array acquisition geometry that can best leverage 3D FWI for volumetric imaging.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/ElevationFocusing.png" title="ElevationFocusing" class="img-fluid rounded z-depth-1" %}